 If you’ve got a smart meter and you're thinking of changing suppliers, will it still work?
-Follow our guide to smart meter compatibility.
+In our guide we cover the following about smart meter compatibility:

 If you’re wondering ‘Can I still switch suppliers if I have a smart meter?’, the answer is an emphatic ‘yes, you can!’